-We have only paid a cash dividend to holders of our common stock once since 2010; however, following this offering we intend to begin paying a quarterly cash dividend of \$0.06 per share of our common stock beginning in the fourth quarter of 2018.
-Any actual determination relating to our dividend policy will be made, subject to applicable law and regulatory approvals, by our board of directors and will depend on a number of factors, including: (1) our historical and projected financial condition, liquidity and results of operations, (2) our capital levels and needs, (3) tax considerations, (4) any acquisitions or potential acquisitions that we may examine, (5) statutory and regulatory prohibitions and other limitations, (6) the terms of any credit agreements or other borrowing arrangements that restrict our ability to pay cash dividends, (7) general economic conditions and (8) other factors deemed relevant by our board of directors.
+We have only paid a cash dividend to holders of our common stock once since 2010.
+On November 1, 2018, our board declared a dividend of \$0.06 per share of our common stock.
+The dividend is payable on November 26, 2018 to all common stockholders of record on November 16, 2018.
+We intend to continue paying a quarterly cash dividend of \$0.06 per share of our common stock.
+Any actual determination relating to our dividend policy and the declaration of future dividends will be made, subject to applicable law and regulatory approvals, by our board of directors and will depend on a number of factors, including: (1) our historical and projected financial condition, liquidity and results of operations, (2) our capital levels and needs, (3) tax considerations, (4) any acquisitions or potential acquisitions that we may examine, (5) statutory and regulatory prohibitions and other limitations, (6) the terms of any credit agreements or other borrowing arrangements that restrict our ability to pay cash dividends, (7) general economic conditions and (8) other factors deemed relevant by our board of directors.
 The board of directors may determine not to pay any cash dividends at any time.

 We are subject to bank regulatory requirements that in some situations could affect our ability to pay dividends.
 The FDIC's prompt corrective action regulations prohibit depository institutions, such as us, from making any "capital distribution," which includes any transaction that the FDIC determines, by order or regulation, to be "in substance a distribution of capital," unless the depository institution will continue to be at least adequately capitalized after the distribution is made.
 Pursuant to these provisions, it is possible that the FDIC would seek to prohibit the payment of dividends on our capital stock if we failed to maintain a status of at least adequately capitalized.
 The New York Banking Law contains similar provisions.
 There can be no assurance that we will pay any dividends to holders of our common stock, or as to the amount of any such dividends.
-See Cautionary Note Regarding Forward-Looking Statements" and "Supervision and Regulation - Payment of Dividends."
+See Cautionary Note Regarding Forward-Looking Statements" and "Supervision and Regulation-Payment of Dividends."
 If we did pay dividends on our capital stock, those dividends would be payable out of our capital surplus.